achyuth33/reactjs-interview-questions/README.md

 # React Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
+Follow me[@Achyuth](https://www.linkedin.com/in/achyuth-reddy-ar36 ) for technical updates.

 ---
 <div>